23rd Ohio Infantry Regiment: Back to Clarksburg and then the Kanawha Valley

+At this point, there was a change of command and several promotions.
+Scammon was promoted to brigadier general and command of the brigade, and Hayes received promotion to colonel and assumed command of the regiment.
+Major Comly became the regiment's lieutenant colonel and was relieved as the regimental major by Captain Mcllrath.
+The division was ordered to return to the Kanawha Valley, where it arrived on November 10, having followed the entire distance over nearly same route that the 23rd took in 1861.
+On November 18, the regiment went into winter-quarters at the Falls of the Great Kanawha.
+During the campaigns of 1862, it had marched about 600 miles; but now, with the exception of occasional scouting, its duties were light.

 Before departing Clarksburg, McKinley issued, for only the fourth time since leaving Ohio, soft bread as well as a better quality of hardtack than had been available with the AoP.
 While other Federal troops quickly forced the Confederates out of the Kanawha Valley, the Kanawha Division retraced its route from the prior year south from Clarksburg, through Weston, Bulltown, Sutton, and Summersville.
 Although the men of the 23rd Ohio and their division mates expected hard fighting as they returned to the Kanawha Valley, but the Rebels retreated ahead of the Kanawha's advance.
 The division arrived in greater Charleston on Monday, November 10.
 As the Confederates fled, elements of the division followed them as far as Gauley Bridge over the Kanawha River.

 Meanwhile, while the division had been at Summersville, McKinley and eleven other sergeants from three regiments were sent back to Ohio on a recruiting trip.
 The year of service in the mountains and the Maryland Campaign had reduced the 23rd Ohio to roughly 40% of its strength when it left Ohio a year before.
 McKinley and his companions were sent to bring the numbers back up.
 McKinley was also told that when he had recruited nine men, his commission he was nominated for on September 25, would come through.